EtchedPixels/pcc-tms9995/doc/NOTES.md

 Given the list of registers by class in the array r return true if the allocation is trivially possible.

+This function is used to evaluate which register assignment combinations will work without running out of registers.
+If it is not correct then the compiler can generate some very very strange and broken register assignments without actually erroring.

 ````
 int gclass(TWORD t)
 ````